Altaroc

 • Merit-based compensation: Only outperforming funds generate such compensation for managers.

-Carried interest is based on a clearly defined earnings distribution structure, generally organized in several stages.
+The carried interest mechanism carried interest on a clearly defined profit-sharing structure, typically organized in several stages.

 Classic distribution diagram